-490 4.3 Study of representation issues
+4.3 Study of representation issues

-Comparison and validation of snow depth products with observations of vastly different spatial resolutions and coverage is complex.
+Comparison and validation of snow depth products with observations of vastly different spatial resolutions and coverage are complex.
 For OIB, although the ground tracks cover large regions, the aggregate footprint size is small.
-For example, an average of 1300 OIB samples are used to compute the 100×100 km cell-mean snow depth and the aggregate area is about 0.6 km2, which is 0.006% of the 100 km cell.
-However, the spatial coverage of OIB mitigates this problem, by introducing large-scale variability in computing the cell-mean values of snow depth.
+For example, an average of 1300 OIB samples are used to compute the 100×100 km cell-mean snow depth and the aggregate area is about 0.6 km^2 , which is 0.006% of the 100 km cell.
+The same spatial aliasing situation has long existed in sea ice thickness (Geiger et al., 2015), where the different instrument footprint sizes bring about artificial modes in thickness distribution.
+However, here the spatial coverage of OIB mitigates this problem, by introducing large-scale variability in computing the cell-mean values of snow depth.
 For comparison, buoy measurements are the extreme case of limited representation for products with coarse resolution.
 Although the absolute error for each buoy measurement is low, the practice of using it for validation purposes should be scrutinized.

-n order to study the effect of limited spatial coverage on validation, we utilized an OIB dataset to simulate various spatial resolutions of products that can be used for snow depth validation, including the extreme case of point measurements (e.g.
+In order to study the effect of limited spatial coverage on validation, we utilized an OIB data set to simulate various spatial grid spacings of products that can be used for snow depth validation, including the extreme case of point measurements (e.g., buoys).

-500 buoys).
 Specifically, we divide OIB scans into segments of about 37.5 km, which is the typical resolution of the snow products evaluated in the study.
-The mean snow depths from all OIB measurements within each segment are computed and treated as the "true" now depth (hereinafter referred to as Hs), which is then used as the snow depth measurement to be validated.
-Resampling, that is multiple selections from samples, of the OIB measurement in each segment is carried out, in order to simulate the various observations with limited coverage.
-By studying the behaviors of fitting snow depth (Hs) values to samples, we

-- 505 observe the change in the slopes and qualities of the statistical fits.
-Three sampling strategies are designed: (I) random resampling, for which 40 OIB samples are randomly chosen within the segment region and used to compute the mean Hs; (II) segment-based re-sampling, for which a local OIB segment track with 40 consecutive samples is chosen and used to compute mean Hs; and (III) single sample, for which a single OIB Hs measurement is chosen to represent the locally-measured snow depth.
-Strategy III essentially mimics a buoy observation in one day within typical passive microwave satellite spatial - 510 resolution (i.e., limited spatial coverage).
-Specifically, in order to further increase the validity of Strategy III for mimicking buoy measurements, we make sure that the thickness of the random single sample in Strategy III is within 1 standard deviation of the mode of the OIB ice thickness distribution.
+The mean snow depths from all OIB measurements within each segment are computed and treated as the true snow depth (here-inafter referred to as Hs), which is then used as the snow depth measurement to be validated.
+Re-sampling, that is multiple selections from samples, of the OIB measurement in each segment is carried out, in order to simulate the various observations with limited coverage.
+By studying the behaviors of fitting snow depth (Hs) values to samples, we observe the change in the slopes and qualities of the statistical fits.
+Three sampling strategies are designed: (I) random resampling, for which 40 OIB samples are randomly chosen within the segment region and used to compute the mean Hs; (II) segment-based re-sampling, for which a local OIB segment track with 40 consecutive samples is chosen and used to compute mean Hs; and (III) single sample, for which a single OIB Hs measurement is chosen to represent the locally measured snow depth.
+Strategy III essentially mimics a buoy observation in 1 d within typical passive microwave satellite spatial resolution (i.e., limited spatial coverage).
+Specifically, in order to further increase the validity of strategy III for mimicking buoy measurements, we make sure that the thickness of the random single sample in strategy III is within 1 standard deviation of the mode of the OIB ice thickness distribution.